twilio-professional-services/plugin-complete-associate-task/README.md

-# Supervisors complete wrapping task for the agent
+# Flex Complete Associate Task Plugin

-This Flex Plugin allows supervisor to close out the tasks that are in wrapping state.
+This Flex Plugin allows supervisors to close out the tasks that are in wrapping state by clicking a button on the supervisor view.

 ## Setup

-### Requirements
+### Prerequisite

-- An active Twilio account.
-[Sign up](https://www.twilio.com/try-twilio) if you don't already have one.

-- Make sure you have [Node.js](https://nodejs.org) as well as [`npm`](https://npmjs.com) installed.
+Prerequisites
+Before beginning with this Flex plugin, you'll want to make sure that:

+You have a working Twilio Flex account
+You have Node.js as well as npm installed npm generally gets installed along with Node.js, but make sure you have it anyway You have the latest Twilio CLI installed
+Your Twilio CLI is running the latest Serverless Plugin

 ## Local development